andriichyzh/node-js-advanced-training/lessons/09-nodejs-core-modules/homework.md

 4. Create `Writable` stream which save to file only 10 bytes from each chunk.

-5. Create `Transform` stream which counts current bandwidth (kbps) between generator of Binary data and writer to file (for connect try use `pipe`)
+5. Create `Transform` stream which counts current average bandwidth (kbps) between generator of Binary data and writer to file (for connect try use `pipe`)